ansilove/ansilove/README.md

 - `transparent`
 - `workbench`

 Setting the mode to `ced` will cause the input file to be rendered in black on gray, and limit the output to 78 columns (only available for `ANS` files).
-Used together with an `AMIGA` font, the output will look like it is displayed on Amiga.
+Used together with an Amiga font, the output will look like it is displayed on Amiga.

 Setting the mode to `workbench` will cause the input file to be rendered using Amiga Workbench colors (only available for `ANS` files).